-We evaluate the performance and report the test accuracy in Table \ref{tab:2}.
-The results show that ResNorm outperforms other normalization methods in most settings, which demonstrates the effectiveness of ResNorm on node classification tasks.
-Although the preliminary analysis (e.g., Sec.\ref{sec:5}) is mostly based on GCN, the consistent performance improvement validates the effectiveness of ResNorm in working on prevalent GNN frameworks.
-We argue that the accuracy improvement of the major tail nodes contributes to the higher test accuracy of ResNorm.
-Especially, when the models are relatively shallow (2, 4 layers), ResNorm has the best results over all the backbones on all the datasets.
-It is worthwhile to note that PairNorm and DGN are normalization layers that aim to tackle the over-smoothing issue.
-The competitive performance of ResNorm under the settings of 8 layers verifies the previous discuss and analysis on the shift operation.
+The node classification results regarding normalization methods are reported in Table \ref{tab:2}, from which we can make two observations.
+(1) The results show that ResNorm outperforms other normalization methods in most settings, which demonstrates the effectiveness of ResNorm on node classification tasks.
+Although the preliminary analysis (e.g., Sec.\ref{sec:5}) is mostly based on GCN, the consistent performance improvement validates the effectiveness of ResNorm in working with prevalent GNN frameworks.
+It is worth noting that although GraphSage utilizes a sampling-based strategy to perform graph convolution, large-degree nodes still can receive information from more distinct neighboring nodes in expectation.
+We argue that the higher test accuracy of ResNorm comes from the accuracy improvement of the major tail nodes.
+(2) ResNorm is the only normalization method that can consistently achieve better performance compared to GNN backbones (none normalization).
+GraphNorm accelerates the training of GNNs with the cost of accuracy.
+Although GraphNorm performs well on ogbn-arXiv, the average rank of GraphNorm is around 4.5 on all the datasets.
+PairNorm and DGN are tailor-made for addressing over-smoothing.
+However, they cannot enable deep GNNs to outperform their shallow counterparts.
+Hence, they achieve their best performance with 2 layers and the performance is worse than the GNN backbones.